Telecommunications in North Korea: Radio

 The official government station is the Korean Central Broadcasting Station (KCBS), which broadcasts in Korean.
-In 1997 there were 3.36 million radio sets.

 Internet

 National area network

 Kwangmyong is a North Korean "walled garden" national intranet opened in 2000.

-It is accessible from within North Korea's major cities, counties, as well as universities and major industrial and commercial organizations.
-Kwangmyong has 24-hour unlimited access by dial-up telephone line.
-A survey in 2017 found that 19% of households had a computer, but that only 1% nationally and 5% in Pyongyang had access to the internet.
+It is accessible from within North Korea's major cities, counties, as well as universities and major industrial and commercial organizations, with 24-hour unlimited access by dial-up telephone line and by 3G and 4G mobile network.

+Domestic services

-In August 2016, it was reported that North Korea had launched a state-approved video streaming service which has been likened to Netflix.
-The service, known as "Manbang" (meaning everyone) uses a set-top box to stream live TV, on-demand video and newspaper articles (from the state newspaper Rodong Sinmun) over the internet.
+In August 2016, it was reported that North Korea had launched "Manbang" (meaning "everyone"), a state-approved video streaming service which has been likened to Netflix, to stream live TV, on-demand video and newspaper articles (from the state newspaper Rodong Sinmun) over the intranet.

 The service is only available to citizens in Pyongyang, Siniju and Sariwon.
 The state TV channel Korean Central Television (KCTV) described the service as a "respite from radio interference".

-In 2018, North Korea unveiled a new Wi-Fi service called Mirae ("Future"), which allowed mobile devices to access the internet network in Pyongyang.
+In 2018, North Korea unveiled a new Wi-Fi service called Mirae ("Future"), which allowed mobile devices to access the intranet network in Pyongyang.

 During the COVID-19 pandemic the Rakwon video conferencing system, developed at Kim Il-sung University, became popular for remote meetings, and appeared regularly on news bulletins.
 Telemedicine and remote education systems have been developed.